 The asparagus at Burgerville is an irresistible treat.
 It is delicately deep-fried to get that dreamy golden crispness while staying light and airy on the inside.
 The magic doesn’t end there, though.
 Each piece is then lovingly covered in a velvety homemade garlic aioli.

 You can eat them with a burger, as an appetizer, or, as I freely admit, as a main dish.
 Yes, they are that addictive.
 You might think you’ll regret eating them as a full meal, but believe me; the taste is worth every bite.

 The best part regarding this recipe is that it’s low-cost and simple.
-You’ll whip it up in no time with a little bit of effort.
-And while you’ve got your oil hot and you’re in deep-frying mode, take a glance at these different copycat recipes i’ve added before:
+You’ll whip it up in no time with little effort.
+And while you’ve got your oil hot and you’re in a deep-frying mode, take a glance at these delicious copycat recipes:

 Burgerville Fried Asparagus with Garlic Aioli Recipe

 - 2 bundles of trimmed asparagus spears

 - deep frying oil